-Senate Ways and Means Releases FY 2021 Budget Recommendations announced a \$45.985 billion budget for Fiscal Year 2021.

-BOSTON - The Senate Com-mittee on Ways and Means recently announced a \$45.985 billion budget he Committee's budget is a responsible and balanced plan that ressures fiscal stability and recommends targeted investments to protect access to core essential services, address urgent needs, and support efforts to baild an equitable recovery for the Commonwealth in response to the COVID-19 pandemic.
+Senate Ways and Means Releases FY 2021 Budget Recommendations announced a \$45 90% billion hudget for Fiscal Year 2021; he Comunitae's budget is a responsible and trainneed plan that ensures fiscal stability and nec-ommends targeted investments to protect access to core essential ser-vices, address urgent needs, and support efforts to baild an equitable recovery for the Commonwealth in response to the COVID-19 pandem-ic.

-"As I have often said, Massachusetts is a Commowealthwhich means that we take care of each other-and that's what this budget does," streed Sonate President Kare E. Spillas (D-Ashland).
-"I am immensely prood of Chair Rodrigues, his seam, Vare Chair Friedman and Assistant Vice Chair Lewis and the entire Senare Committee on Ways and Means for the budget they have released today under very difficult circumstances.
-This budget utilizes a judicious use of reservos and targeted revenue of reserves and targeted revenue initiatives while making notable in-vestments in the areas of life most impacted by our current crisis to help us build towards an equitable impacted by oer current crisis to nieju so build towards an equitable recovery," Spilka said.

-"As a member of the Ways and Means Committee, I am pleased with the investments we were able to make in this budget during what is a very difficult year by all accounts," said Senator Arme M. Gobi (D-Spencer).
-"This is a positive step towards improving lives and fivelihoods, and gives much needed support to those who have bead waiting for funding level allocations to plat for the coming year."
+BOSTON - The Senate Com-mittee on Ways and Means recently announced a \$45.985 billion budget of reserves and targeted revenue initiatives while making notable in-vestments in the areas of life most impacted by our corrent crisis to help us build towards an equitable impedied by oer corrent crisis to include by oer corrent crisis to include towards an equilable recovery," Spilla said.
+"As a member of the Ways and Means Committee, I ant pleased with the investments we were able to make in this budger during what is a very difficult year by all ac-counts," said Senator Anne M. Gobi (D-Spencer).
+"This is a positive step towards improving itwas and itself-hoods, and gives much needed sup-port to those who have beas waining for funding level allocations to plan for the committee's budget rec-ommends a total of 545985 bil-tion in spending, a 3,5% increase over the Pisca Vera 2020 (PY20) General Appropriations Act.
+This spending recommendation is based